 Graduates will be also in high demand in any sector where digital transformation is driving change.
+Demand forecasting, new supplier identification, production planning, contract management, marketing, in-store traffic management, customer experience, workforce optimisation, logistics, financial risk management, environmental risk management are among the areas in which the need for interdisciplinary creative thinking and data driven strategic and tactical decision making will become necessary elements for a firm's survival.
 They could find themselves working as business intelligence analysts, business analytics project managers, and more besides.